SuperVK/sparse-image-repr-bep/bep.typ

 .
 $

-This allows us to use this Lie group to position points in our image.
+This allows us to use this Lie group to position Gaussians in our image.
 The next thing to consider is that the Gaussians we use to fill our image are not one point, but a collection of points defined by a function in $RR^2$.
 Therefore, we will also need to define how this group acts on a function on $RR^2$.
 This is induced as follows:

 Let $f:RR^2 -> RR$ then we define $g act f : RR^2 -> RR$ by
 $